-Persons at risk: Employees, Client Employees, Public, Sub Contractors, Others
+Persons at risk: Employees, Client Employees, Public, Sub Contractors, Others Previous review date: Jan 2022 Current Assessment Date: Jan 2023 Issue No: 4 Next Review Date: Jan 2024

-Likelihood of accident : (L) Severity of accident (S) Risk= (L x S)
+Likelihood of accident (L) Severity of accident (S) Risk= (L x S)

 VERY UNLIKELY 1 FIRST AID INJURY 1 LOW 1-5

 UNLIKELY 2 MINOR INJURY 2 MEDIUM 6-14

 LIKELY 3 3 DAY + INJURY 3 HIGH 15-25

-VERY LIKELY 4 MAJOR INJURY 4 ·
+VERY LIKELY 4 MAJOR INJURY 4

 CERTAIN 5 FATALITY/DISABLING 5

 Reference to site hazard identification, and detailed company policies and procedures must be made.
+Uncontrolled document if downloaded

-Hazard Before Control Measures Action to Control Risk Contro ol measures L S Risk S Risk Noise Emitted from Plant, Machinery or Equipment Used 3 4 12 MED All noise above guideline limits will be subject to a detailed noise risk assessment.
+Hazard ore Co Neasur Action to Control Risk l measures Risk L S Risk Noise Emitted from Plant, Machinery or Equipment Used 3 4 MED All noise above guideline limits will be subject to a detailed noise risk assessment.
 GH&SO to ensure assessments are completed on site.
 Instruction, information and training will be given on noise exposure for any VIS Security Solutions locations where there is a significant exposure.
 It has been established that from drilling and other routine activities undertaken by engineers that there is no risk of exceeding an 80dBA exposure level Time Weighted Average (TWA).
 This will be continually assessed via onsite supervisors Always wear ear protection when instructed to do so by Health & Safety signage, customer representative or by VIS Security Solutions Management and Supervisors.
 Always inspect your ear protection before use and store it safely.
 Obtain a replacement if it becomes damaged or lost via Group Health & Safety Officer DO NOT WAIT UNTIL THE NEXT PPE CHECK.
 If you can't comfortably hold a normal conversation at a distance of 2 meters, then it is recommended that ear protection is worn.
 Report any noise emissions that you regard to be excessive, where there are no controlled measures in place.
 Noise surveys will be carried out at periodical intervals where required on VIS Security Solutions premises where EHS Department has identified a risk.
 Inform customer that drilling operations may result in temporary noise emissions that may effect employees.
-1 4 4 LOW

-Reference to detailed risk assessments, company policies, company procedures and British standards must be made as required glove type depends on works being undertaken, 'Showa type' suitable if making connections.
-Rigger or 'grip gloves' to be used for general works or manual handling.
+1 4 4 LOW Reference to detailed risk assessments, company policies, procedures and British standards must be made as require any Minimum PPE to be worn: Additional PPE to be available and used as required (non-exhaustive list, additional items may be required in accordance with site specific risks): If required If required If required If required ections.
+I Rigger o or 'grip ections.
+I Rigger o or 'grip